costin-loredana/lfa-labs/reports/report5.md

                     unit_pairs.add((k, prod[0]))
 ```

-Then, it computes the transitive closure of unit pairs to find all indirect unit derivations:
-If (A → B) and (B → C) exist, then (A → C) is added.
-This ensures all possible unit chains are resolved.
+Then, it computes all indirect unit derivations using transitive closure logic.
+If A → B and B → C, then it adds A → C. The loop continues until all such indirect connections are found.
+It ensures that unit rules are fully resolved across the grammar.

 ```python
         while changed: